 TERC and USGS researchers visit long-term stream monitoring stations to collect water samples and make measurements throughout the year.
 These collections are part of the Lake Tahoe Interagency Monitoring Program (LTIMP), which measures nutrient and sediment input from a portion of the basin's 63 streams.
-Brandon Berry and Raph Townsend conduct regular sampling monthly with more frequent sampling during the spring runoff and rain events.
+Regular sampling is done monthly with more frequent sampling during the spring runoff and rain events.
 Water samples are analyzed for nutrients, suspended sediment, temperature, fine particles, and dissolved oxygen.
 Information from this monitoring is used to estimate the annual nutrient loads from streams and to discern trends in tributary water quality.
+Scott Hackley also collects samples from Ward, Blackwood, and General Creeks for a TERC project that is studying the particle contribution from tributaries.
 Fine particles contributed from tributaries and other sources have a significant direct negative impact on lake clarity.
 The Lake Tahoe Interagency Monitoring Program (LTIMP) evaluates the status and trend of stream input (loading) of sediment and nutrients.
 As watershed restoration efforts carry on into the future, continued stream monitoring is important to evaluate program effectiveness, detect changes in the response of stream water quality, and support simulation monitoring used for management decisions.

-Contact: Brandon Berry, brkberry@ucdavis.edu; David Smith (USGS), dwsmith@usgs.gov
+Contact: ScottHackley, shhackley@ucdavis.edu; NancyAlvarez(USGS) nalvarez@usgs.gov